programminghistorian/ph-submissions/en/drafts/originals/creating-3d-scenes-games-threejs.md

 The primary goal of this tutorial is to use the Three.js library to create a webpage featuring a 3D scene with selectable components.
 Scene creation will involve adding lights, cameras, primitive and complex models, and controls.
 The models will get materials and/or image textures.
 Concepts such as model groups, scale and visibility, and 3D co-ordinates will be introduced.

 Turning websites with models into puzzles makes them more interesting.
-An additional goal, is to make the models moveable and postioned at random places.
+An additional goal, is to make the models moveable and positioned at random places.
 A test is introduced after each time a model is moved, to see if they have been placed in the correct position and successful matches trigger a background colour change.

-A further option is to make the site viewable and the models manipulatable in VR, for additional engagement.

 ## Software Requirements and Installation

-- Text editor (Visual Studio Code recommended).
+- Text editor (Visual Studio Code (VSC) recommended).

-VS Code can be downloaded from https://visualstudio.microsoft.com, it is free and runs on Windows, MacOS, and Linux.
+VSC can be downloaded from https://visualstudio.microsoft.com, it is free and runs on Windows, MacOS, and Linux.
 It also features a terminal.
 Install as per website instructions.

 - Terminal (ie Windows PowerShell, or the terminal in MacOS or Linux), or the terminal in VSC.